 # Operations integrated with an MCP server

-claude -p "Reference GitHub issue #123 and fix the corresponding code"Using the Claude Code SDK, you can also call Claude as an agent from your own application.
+claude -p "Reference GitHub issue #123 and fix the corresponding code"Using the Claude Code SDK, you can also call Claude Code’s agentic capabilities from your own application.[7]

 Best suited for